MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpropexchange-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se il caricamento delle proprietà; in caso contrario 0.
+Diverso da zero se le proprietà vengono caricate; in caso contrario, 0.

 ## <a name="see-also"></a>Vedere anche